THE RICH MAN AND LAZARUS

 Let us consider other scriptures wherein we see the use of irony.
 Consider for example, I Kings 18 where we read of Elijah who went about to prove that Baal was not God, i.e. that Jehovah was the only true God.
 We read in verses 25-26, “and Elijah said unto the prophets of Baal, ‘Choose you one bullock for yourselves, and dress it first; for ye are many; and call on the name of your gods, but put no fire under.’
 And they took the bullock….and they dressed it and called on the name of Baal from morning even until noon, saying ‘O Baal, hear us. ‘ But there was no voice, nor any that answered…..”.
 Then in verse 27 Elijah made a statement that can only be irony, “Elijah mocked them, and said, ‘Cry aloud; for he is a god; either he is talking, or he is pursuing, or he is on a journey, or peradventure he sleepeth and must be awaked.'”

-Elijah knew very well that Baal was none of those things, that Baal was no god at all.
+Elijah knew very well that Baal was doing none of those things.
 This is irony.
 In fact, it is more than irony, it is sarcastic irony.
 The Webster’s Dictionary definition of sarcasm in part is, “The use of bitter, caustic, or stinging remarks expressing contempt, often by ironical statement”.

 Consider also Judges 10:14 where God uses irony when the Lord says, “Go and cry out to the gods you have chosen, let them save you when you are in trouble”.
-God obviously knew that there were no other gods beside Him to save them.
+God obviously knew that there were no gods who could save them.
 He said the very opposite of what was literally intended, i.e irony.